swig/swig/Doc/Manual/src/Fortran.md

 Note that Fortran dimensioning is column-major and C/C++ dimensions are row-major, so the dimensionality of the arrays must be reversed.

+With the `<carrays.i>` file, you can also use the standard `%array_functions` and `%array_class` to interact with C arrays by generating wrapper functions for their accessors or by wrapping them as classes.

 ## Smart pointers